mirailuv/rosewire/README.md

 if you put that in ./config/rosewire/ and run /download example.txt it will download the file in your main server folder

+as of version 2 files can also be unzipped automatically, example provided with examplezip.txt

 you can change the path to anything in your server folder, so you can download like mods or datapacks with this

 you can also have as many different download configurations as you'd like